 For some delicious and satisfying comfort food, head over to Liberty Tree Tavern in Liberty Square.
-The restaurant is themed as a colonial style inn, with rich wood adorning the rooms everywhere you look.
-Each of the 6 dining rooms is named for a pivotal figure in American History and each room has details and props that pertain to that particular individual.
-The restaurant serves a traditional Thanksgiving feast family style at dinner.
+The restaurant is themed as a colonial-style inn, with rich wood adorning the rooms everywhere you look.
+Each of the 6 dining rooms is named for a pivotal figure in American History, and each room has details and props that pertain to that particular individual.
+The restaurant serves a traditional Thanksgiving feast family-style at dinner.
 We love that you can get stuffing and gravy here all year round!
-Lunch is a different menu, but features just as many delicious items, such as the Colony Salad and a pot roast.
+Lunch is a different menu but features just as many delicious items, such as the Declaration Salad and a pot roast.
 And don’t forget about dessert, that Ooey Gooey toffee cake is simply divine!

 7 – Plaza Restaurant

 The Plaza Restaurant sits just at the end of Main Street and definitely carries on with the atmosphere of the street.
 It’s quaint and comfortable yet elegant.
 It’s perfect for families and those who enjoy the simple pleasures of life.
 If you find yourself near a window, you can just gaze at people passing by and watch the excitement on their faces as they head toward the castle.
 If you love the idealistic era of Main Street, stop for a bite to eat at the Plaza Restaurant.